 Stirring words indeed, but there's no reason to suppose they were actually uttered.
 No record of either Tecumseh or Tenskwatawa laying a whammy on American presidents has yet surfaced — it's all undocumented folktale at this point and is as likely just someone's imaginative backstory to the inexplicable as it is anything else.

-As to what to make of the “curse,” it’s interesting to note that since 1840, only one President other than those supposedly felled by this ill-wishing has died in office: Zachary Taylor, who was elected in 1848 and died in 1850 of a stomach ailment.
-(Taylor’s body was exhumed in 1991 to investigate a theory that he had been poisoned with arsenic, but the results were negative).
-Also interesting is the notion that the curse is a prescient one, as two presidents who won elections in years ending in ‘0’ — Lincoln and Roosevelt — did not die until after beginning subsequent terms in office.
-Apparently the curse foresaw
+As to what to make of the "curse," it's interesting to note that since 1840, only one President other than those supposedly felled by this ill-wishing has died in office: Zachary Taylor, who was elected in 1848 and died in 1850 of a stomach ailment.
+(Taylor's body was exhumed in 1991 to investigate a theory that he had been poisoned with arsenic, but the results were negative.)
+Also interesting is the notion that the curse is a prescient one, as two presidents who won elections in years ending in '0' — Lincoln and Roosevelt — did not die until after beginning subsequent terms in office.
+Apparently the death curse foresaw re-election for both of them.

 The key to all this presidential demising possibly lies more within the realm of the stars than the rumored words of a dead Indian chief.
 Or at least so the astrologers would have us believe.
 According to Mark Dodich, an astrologer who has attempted to analyze the Curse of Tecumseh, the reason behind this force is one of "cosmic coincidence," not Native American hexing.
 Dodich claims the curse's effects overlap with the alignment of Jupiter and Saturn, whose orbits have lined up every twenty years.